-This standard does not just apply to the walls and roof (and insulated floor if the vault is above grade) of the vault, it applies to every component of the vault system.
-The old axiom "chain is only as strong as its weakest link" is the methodology FIRELOCK employs when building these vaults for mission critical applications.
-Let's compare FIRELOCK components to other manufacturers:
+This standard does not just apply to the walls and roof (and insulated floor if the vault is above grade) of the vault; it applies to every component of the vault system.
+The old axiom, “a chain is only as strong as its weakest link,” is the methodology FIRELOCK® employs when building these vaults for mission-critical applications.
+Let’s compare FIRELOCK® components to other manufacturers:

-- CABLE PENETRATIONS — Contrary to competitors who use commercially available firestopping materials around cable entry points into the vault, which are typically two-inches thick or less, FIRELOCK installs a proprietary cable penetration assembly, or "cable tray" for bringing power and data cables into the vault.
-These cable trays utilize ceramic fiber insulation, heat-reactive expanding caulking and PVC conduit to ensure that heat and smoke cannot penetrate this barrier even in a catastrophic fire.
+CABLE PENETRATIONS Contrary to competitors who use commercially-available fire-stopping materials around cable entry points into the vault, which are typically two-inches thick or less, FIRELOCK® installs a proprietary cable penetration assembly, or “cable tray,” for bringing power and data cables into the vault.
+These cable trays use ceramic-fiber insulation, heat-reactive expanding caulking, and PVC conduit, to ensure that heat and smoke cannot penetrate this barrier, even in a catastrophic fire.

-As seen by the monumental loss of documents and data tapes in a fire at a major offsite storage firm's facility in England, this type of fire barrier material may not even keep flames from spreading.
+As seen by the monumental loss of documents and data tapes in a fire at a major offsite storage firm’s facility in England, this type of fire barrier material may not even keep flames from spreading.
 This illustrates very clearly how a non-combustible structure does not equal a data-rated media vault.
-Utilizing this type of material as a protective chamber for fragile magnetic media, aside from the lack of specialized components listed above, is a risk most organizations cannot afford to take.
+Using this type of material as a protective chamber for fragile magnetic media — aside from the lack of specialized components listed above — is a risk most organizations cannot afford to take.
 As the volume of information stored on data tapes and other backup media continues to increase, so too does the value of each media unit.
 Investing in a vault design with limited performance capabilities is an investment wasted.
-To effectively mitigate risk you need a comprehensive data-rated vault design with a proven track record and documented test performance.
-These qualities are found only in FIRELOCK Class 125 modular vaults.
+To effectively mitigate risk, you need a comprehensive data-rated vault design with a proven track record and documented test performance.
+These qualities are found only in FIRELOCK® Class 125 modular vaults.